-Summary: The effectiveness of the Plan depends both on the participation of the auto sales sector and the ability of the Redevelopment Authority to foster a public/private partnerships, adapt to changed competitive circumstances and embrace solutions that are realistically market-based.
+Summary: The effectiveness of the Plan depends both on the participation of the auto sales sector-property owners and the ability of the Redevelopment Authority to foster a-public/private partnerships, adapt to changed competitive circumstances and embrace solutions that are realistically market-based.
 The Plan creates a specific legal authority not otherwise available to the City for financing and planning.
-It is a template to allow the Redevelopment Authority to assist the auto sales sector and help to re-establish and rebuild the commercial potential on South Carson Street.
+It is a template to allow the Redevelopment Authority to assist the South Carson Street auto sales sector and help to re-establish and rebuild the commercial potential of both South and North Carson Street.